 Oregon and California Regions

 For Californians, the cycling in Oregon is an under-utilized treasure.
 The southwestern forests are virgin and lush.
 The Willamette Valley is the aesthetic standard by which all agricultural regions are measured.
 The coastal highway is far less hectic than Highway 1 down south and dotted with charming small towns.
 The road surfaces are uniformly excellent—if there’s a pothole in Oregon, I haven’t been able to find it.
 Oregonians don’t litter, and you never see broken glass.
 Because Oregon still has a vigorous logging industry, there are roads everywhere, to accommodate the logging trucks.
 The cars are driven by friendly and courteous folks.
 And the back roads are free of traffic like almost nowhere in California.
 The climbs are less fierce—pitches above 6% are rare.
 Some Oregonians refer to Oregon from Bend south as “Northern Northern California,” and I recommend you adopt that attitude if you’re a Californian rider.

 Because Oregon loves its cyclists, it’s probably the best state in the Union for cycling maps.
-First among equals is the Lane County Bicycle Map, which covers Eugene, Oakridge, three rides in our list (Aufderheide, Gardiner to Eugene, and Alpine to Alsea), and dozens of other good rides.
-It also maps out eleven prime rides in the area, with elevation profiles and descriptions.
+Once there was a beautiful thing called the Lane County Bicycle Map, which covered Eugene, Oakridge, six or seven of the rides in our list, and dozens of other good rides.
+It also mapped out eleven prime rides in the area, with elevation profiles and descriptions.
 Pure bliss.
 Sadly it is no more, killed by the internet.
 You can see a copy of it online here—note that the map itself and maps of specific rides are separate links.
 Many other state regions have their own cycling maps, most of them downloadable.
 There is also an excellent cyclist’s guide to the entire coast, the Oregon Coast Bicycle Route Map, free from the ODOT and available at Oregon Welcome Centers.
 It even tells you the direction of the prevailing winds.
 The state has also laid out for you seventeen Scenic Bikeways (not to be confused with the Scenic Byways below), almost none of which is covered in Bestrides, but which are certainly worth considering.